(including photographs taken 2011)

 They'll prowl and hunt as long as they please.

-And that's the way the pussy cats have their picnic.
+And that's the way the Beasts are having their picnic.

 Picnic time for pussy cats!